hotpunkx/glitchguess/docs/prd.md

 - Display bold title: 'GLITCHGUESS'
 - Show 'How to Play' link/button in top corner leading to instructional page
 - Show category selection section with instruction: 'Choose a category for a fair game:'
-- Category options displayed as large clickable cards:
+- Category options displayed as large clickable cards:\n  + Animals
-  + Animals
   + Objects
   + People (Famous)
   + Movies
   + Places
-- Two large action buttons (enabled after category selection):
-  + 'I think of something – AI guesses' (Human thinks mode)
+- Two large action buttons (enabled after category selection):\n  + 'I think of something – AI guesses' (Human thinks mode)
   + 'AI thinks of something – I guess' (AI thinks mode)

 ### 2.2 How to Play Page

 - Display page title: 'HOW TO PLAY'
-- Game overview section explaining the core concept:\n  + This is a 20 questions guessing game between you and AI
+- Game overview section explaining the core concept:
+  + This is a 20 questions guessing game between you and AI
   + Choose a category to keep the game fair and fun
-  + Take turns thinking of something and guessing\n- Mode explanations:
+  + Take turns thinking of something and guessing
+- Mode explanations:
-  + **Human Thinks Mode**: You think of something in the chosen category, AI asks up to 20 yes/no questions to guess it
-  + **AI Thinks Mode**: AI thinks of something in the chosen category, you ask yes/no questions and make guesses
+  + **Human Thinks Mode**: You think of something in the chosen category, AI asks up to 20 yes/no questions to guess it\n  + **AI Thinks Mode**: AI thinks of something in the chosen category, you ask yes/no questions and make guesses
 - Game rules:
   + Maximum 20 questions per round
-  + Answer with Yes/No/Sometimes
-  + All answers must be within the selected category
+  + Answer with Yes/No/Sometimes\n  + All answers must be within the selected category
   + Make your final guess anytime during the game
-- 'Back to Home' button to return to start screen
-- Maintain Neubrutalism design theme throughout the page
+- 'Back to Home' button to return to start screen\n- Maintain Neubrutalism design theme throughout the page

 ### 2.3 Human Thinks Mode